-The flash memory in the Si1000/1/2/3/4/5 devices is responsible for a substantial portion of the total digital supply current when the device is executing code.
-Below are suggestions to minimize flash read current.
+The Flash memory in the Si1010/1/2/3/4/5 devices is responsible for a substantial portion of the total digital supply current when the device is executing code.
+Below are suggestions to minimize Flash read current.

-- 1. Use Idle, Suspend, or Sleep Modes while waiting for an interrupt, rather than polling the interrupt flag.
+- Use idle, suspend, or sleep modes while waiting for an interrupt, rather than polling the interrupt flag.
 Idle Mode is particularly well-suited for use in implementing short pauses, since the wake-up time is no more than three system clock cycles.
 See the Power Management chapter for details on the various low-power operating modes. - 2.
-Si1000/1/2/3/4/5 devices have a one-shot timer that saves power when operating at system clock frequencies of 10 MHz or less.
-The one-shot timer generates a minimum-duration enable signal for the flash sense amps on each clock cycle in which the flash memory is accessed.
-This allows the flash to remain in a low power state for the remainder of the long clock cycle.
-At clock frequencies above 10 MHz, the system clock cycle becomes short enough that the one-shot timer no longer provides a power benefit.
+Si1010/1/2/3/4/5 devices have a one-shot timer that saves power when operating at system clock frequencies of 14 MHz or less.
+The one-shot timer generates a minimum-duration enable signal for the Flash sense amps on each clock cycle in which the Flash memory is accessed.
+This allows the Flash to remain in a low power state for the remainder of the long clock cycle.
+At clock frequencies above 14 MHz, the system clock cycle becomes short enough that the one-shot timer no longer provides a power benefit.
 Disabling the one-shot timer at higher frequencies reduces power consumption.
 The one-shot is enabled by default, and it can be disabled (bypassed) by setting the BYPASS bit (FLSCL.6) to logic 1.
 To re-enable the one-shot, clear the BYPASS bit to logic 0.
 After changing the BYPASS bit from 1 to 0, the third opcode byte fetched from program memory is indeterminate.
-Therefore, the operation which clears the BYPASS bit should be immediately followed by a benign 3-byte instruction whose third byte is a don't care.
+Therefore, the operation that clears the BYPASS bit should be immediately followed by a benign 3-byte instruction whose third byte is a don't care.
 An example of such an instruction is a 3-byte MOV that targets the FLWR register.
 When programming in C, the dummy value written to FLWR should be a non-zero value to prevent the compiler from generating a 2-byte MOV instruction. - 3.
-Flash read current depends on the number of address lines that toggle between sequential flash read operations.
+Flash read current depends on the number of address lines that toggle between sequential Flash read operations.
 In most cases, the difference in power is relatively small (on the order of 5%). - 4.
-The flash memory is organized in rows.
-Each row in the Si1000/1/2/3/4/5 flash contains 128 bytes.
-A substantial current increase can be detected when the read address jumps from one row in the flash memory to another.
-Consider a 3-cycle loop (e.g., SJMP \$, or while(1);) which straddles a 128-byte flash row boundary.
-The flash address jumps from one row to another on two of every three clock cycles.
+The Flash memory is organized in rows of 64 bytes.
+A substantial current increase can be detected when the read address jumps from one row in the Flash memory to another.
+Consider a 3-cycle loop (e.g., SJMP \$, or while(1);) which straddles a Flash row boundary.
+The Flash address jumps from one row to another on two of every three clock cycles.
 This can result in a current increase of up 30% when compared to the same 3-cycle loop contained entirely within a single row. - 5.
 To minimize the power consumption of small loops, it is best to locate them within a single row, if possible.
-To check if a loop is contained within a flash row, divide the starting address of the first instruction in the loop by 128.
-If the remainder (result of modulo operation) plus the length of the loop is less than 127, then the loop fits inside a single flash row.
-Otherwise, the loop will be straddling two adjacent flash rows.
-If a loop executes in 20 or more clock cycles, then the transitions from one row to another will occur on relatively few clock cycles, and any resulting increase in operating current will be negligible.
+To check if a loop is contained within a Flash row, divide the starting address of the first instruction in the loop by 64.
+If the remainder (result of modulo operation) plus the length of the loop is less than 63, then the loop fits inside a single Flash row.
+Otherwise, the loop will be straddling two adjacent Flash rows.
+If a loop executes in 20 or more clock cycles, then the transitions from one row to another will occur on relatively few clock cycles, and any resulting increase in operating current will be negligible. - 6.
+To write software that is compatible with all devices in the 'F93x-'F92x and 'F91x-'F90x product families, the Flash row size should be considered 64 bytes.